-A convenient, FREE short-term parking area is located near the rental car return lot.
-Wait for passengers to call then pick up at curbside baggage claim.
+A convenient and FREE short-term parking area is located near the rental car facility on the west side of the Terminal Loop Road.
+You can wait for passengers to call you when they land, then pick them up at curbside baggage claim.
 No unattended vehicles are permitted in the cell phone lot.
 Click here for the parking page and a map of the termianl parking areas.

 A: Yes, there is an ATM machine located in the passenger terminal in the baggage claim area.
 The ATM accepts Visa, Master Card, Cirrus, Plus, Diners Club International, Discover/Novus, and American Express Cards.

 A: No. The airport is unaware of any local bank offering currency exchange.
 Passengers may wish to exchange currency at International hub airports during their return flight.